USS Undine (1863): Early activities

-Assigned to the Mississippi River Squadron after commissioning, Undine served on the Mississippi River beginning in May 1864, operating between Natchez, Mississippi, and Fort Adams, Mississippi.
-She was reassigned and by July was operating on the Tennessee River.
-On July 25, while near Clifton, Tennessee, Undine struck a snag while backing off of the riverbank and sank.
+Assigned to the Mississippi River Squadron after commissioning, Undine served on the Mississippi River beginning in May 1864, operating between Natchez and Fort Adams, Mississippi.
+She was reassigned, and by July 1864 was operating on the Tennessee River.
+On July 25, while near Clifton, Tennessee, Undine struck a snag (submerged tree) while backing off a riverbank and sank.
 Bryant and his crew were able to remove the ship's armament and most of the ammunition stores.
 Undines bow was in a deeper part of the river than the stern; the former was 14 ft underwater, while the latter was only 2 ft.
-The vessel's armament were used as part of the defenses of Clifton while Undine was raised, a process that was completed on August 1, with the assistance of Little Champion, a pump steamer.
+The vessel's armament was used as part of the defenses of Clifton while Undine was raised.
+The salvage process was completed on August 1, with the assistance of Little Champion, a pump steamer.

 On either October 9 or October 10, Undine left Clifton along with the tinclad USS Key West and three transports: City of Pekin, Kenton, and Aurora.
 The transports were carrying troops from the 113th Illinois Infantry Regiment on an expedition to Eastport, Mississippi, as part of operations against the Confederate cavalry raider Nathan Bedford Forrest.
-The commander of the 113th Illinois failed to scout the area around Eastport after landing on October 10 and the troops were ambushed by part of Forrest's command under Lieutenant Colonel David C. Kelley.
-Kelley's troops drove the Union soldiers back to the transports in confusion.
+The commander of the 113th Illinois failed to scout the area around Eastport after landing on October 10, and the troops were ambushed by part of Forrest's command under Lieutenant Colonel David C. Kelley.
+His troops drove the Union soldiers back to the transports in disarray.
 Undine and Key West provided covering fire, although a contemporary newspaper report in the Chicago Daily Tribune claimed that the two tinclads caused more friendly fire casualties than they inflicted on the Confederates.
 The convoy withdrew and reached Paducah, Kentucky, on October 12.